 Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 88 Wildlife awareness information will be included in regular safety and environmental inductions performed by the mine, along with SAR identification and sensitivities, permit conditions and cultural awareness.
 Wildlife sighting logs or information boards will be installed to notify workers of local bear, wolf or other large mammal or furbearer observations.
 Workers and contractors will be made aware of seasonal changes in local mammal behaviour or presence in proximity to the mine.
-Food wastes generated on site will be managed in a manner that limits the attraction of wildlife, such as Black Bear.
-In 2015 New Gold RRM incorporated wildlife awareness, avoidance and SAR information to the site orientation that is still delivered to all employees and contractors.
-Also during 2015 a no tolerance policy was implemented related to feeding and harassing wildlife onsite.
-This policy remains in effect.
-Regular site wide radio announcements remind employees about the importance of following this policy as well as reporting wildlife sightings.
-During 2017 New Gold RRM continued to promote the onsite wildlife reporting procedure.
-Documented sightings are recorded in a GIS based mapping program.
-The program allows visual representation on a site map in real time where sightings have been reported.
-This information is helpful in answering a number of scientific questions related to wildlife adaptation.
-91 All staff and contractors will be provided with training in animal encounters as part of the site orientation process.
+Food wastes generated on site will be managed in a manner that limits the attraction of wildlife, such as 89 All staff and contractors will be provided with training in animal encounters as part of the site orientation process.
 The site orientation program includes information regarding wildlife awareness and wildlife encounters.
 Wildlife awareness information is also provided on an ongoing basis during field-based inspections of construction areas, in toolbox morning meetings and during morning radio announcements.

 Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 90 Road-killed animals or any other carcasses found onsite will be removed in a timely manner to limit the attraction of wildlife.
 The limited number of road-killed animals / carcasses found within the RRM during 2017 were disposed of in an area of the project site with limited to no human interaction or buried.
 In some scenarios samples may be taken for scientific studies.
 91 A wildlife monitoring program will record the efficacy of these avoidance measures (will evaluate the effectiveness of the methods implemented) and annual reporting to EC and the MNR will provide the information requested by the reviewer.
 NG will provide opportunities to Aboriginal groups to receive the annual reports.
 In May 2016 the Wildlife Monitoring Plan for the RRM was accepted by the MNRF.
-During 2017 aspects of the program that were be implemented include a white tailed deer tissue sampling program to establish a baseline of accumulated metals and cyanide in organ tissue.
+During 2017 aspects of the program that were to be implemented include a white tailed deer tissue sampling program to establish a baseline of accumulated metals and cyanide in organ tissue.
 This is the second year this study was conducted.
 The 2016 report was submitted to the MNRF in June 2017.
-A copy of the report can be found in the Supporting Documentation for Appendix C. The Monitoring Plan has a specific timeline for the life of mine and mine closure.
-Wildlife Monitoring Program submissions to MNRF; Version 1 Jan 22/15; Version 2 April 20/15; Version 3 July 9/15; Version 4 3/15 July 30/15; Version 5 Feb/16
+A copy of the report can be found in the Supporting Documentation for Appendix C. 2016 White Tailed Deer Tissue Report was reviewed at RRFN/NFN Environmental Monitoring Board meeting June 22, 2017.
+At this time, RRFN/NFN were the only Communities with an Environmental Monitoring Board.
+Deer Tissue Newsletter was sent to RRFN and NFN Environmental Monitoring Board Members on October 23, 2017 to post in their newsletter for volunteer deer hunters from their Communities to help with the deer tissue collection.
+In November 2017 RRFN/NFN JIC minutes note that RRFN posted in their newsletter on 2 different occasions for volunteer deer hunters Wildlife Monitoring Program submissions to MNRF; Version 1 Jan 22/15; Version 2 April 20/15; Version 3 July 9/15; Version 4 3/15 July 30/15; Version 5 Feb/16